Sierra Leone Wedding Traditions

 - Islamic influence prominent

-Koranko wedding practices involve parents choosing daughters’ husbands at puberty, extended 2-5 year bride price payment periods with bride training at husband’s family home, and costs spread over multiple years totaling $1,500-$4,000.
+Koranko wedding practices involve parents choosing daughters’ husbands at puberty, extended 2-5 year bride price payment periods with bride training at husband’s family home.

 Unique Koranko elements: